-Elective credit hours as necessary to ensure completion of a minimum of 122 credit hours including any additional credit hours necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).
+Electives at any level in any subject sufficient to ensure completion of a minimum of 122 credit hours including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).

 BSc Honours - Psychology

 Honours students are required to complete 122 credit hours.
 Students must successfully complete the 56 credit hours for the Psychology BSc program, 54 credit hours of electives and 12 credit hours from the courses listed below: